corybrunson/ordr/README.md

-When variables are represented in standard coordinates, as typically in PCA, their rules can be rescaled to yield a predictive biplot.[^9] For legibility, `stat_rule()` limits the axes to the data range and offsets them from the origin:
+When variables are represented in standard coordinates, as typically in PCA, their rules can be rescaled to yield a predictive biplot.[^9] For legibility, the axes are limited to the data range and offset from the
+origin:

 ``` r
 ggbiplot(iris_pca, axis.type = "predictive", axis.percents = FALSE) +